twilco/twilco.github.io/_posts/2019-07-08-riscv-from-scratch-3.markdown

 ### What is a UART?

 UART stands for "**U**niversal **A**synchronous **R**eceiver-**T**ransmitter", and is a physical hardware device (_not_ a protocol, à la [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) or [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface)) used to transmit and receive serial data.
 Serial data transmission is the process of sending data sequentially, bit-by-bit.
 In contrast, parallel data transmission is the process of sending multiple bits all at once.
-This image from the [serial communication Wikipedia page](https://en.wikipedia.org/wiki/Serial_communication) illustrates this concept well:
+This image from the [serial communication Wikipedia page](https://en.wikipedia.org/wiki/Serial_communication) illustrates the difference well:

 {:refdef: style="text-align: center;"}
 <a href="/assets/img/riscv-from-scratch-pt-3/Parallel_and_Serial_Transmission.gif">![serial and parallel transmission contrasted](/assets/img/riscv-from-scratch-pt-3/Parallel_and_Serial_Transmission.gif)</a>
 {: refdef}

 UARTs never specify a rate at which data should be received or transmitted (also called a *clock rate* or *clock signal*), which is what makes them asynchronous rather than synchronous.
-Instead, UARTs use start and stop bits around each transmitted packet of data to inform the receiving UART of when to start reading data.
+Instead, transmitting UARTs frame each packet of data with start and stop bits, which informs receiving UARTs of when to start and stop reading data.

-You may also be familiar with the term "USART", which stands for "**U**niversal **S**ynchronous/**A**synchronous **R**eceiver-**T**ransmitter".
-As you might imagine, USARTs are capable of acting asynchronously in the same way UARTs do, but also come with the option of operating synchronously.
+You may also be familiar with USARTs (**U**niversal **S**ynchronous/**A**synchronous **R**eceiver-**T**ransmitter), which are capable of acting both synchronously and asynchronously.
 When operating synchronously, USARTs forgo the usage of the start and stop bits and instead transmit a clock signal on a separate line that allows transmitting and receiving USARTs to sync up.
-Our driver will be for a UART, not a USART, so we won't dive into too much more detail on USARTs, but it's good to know of their existence and some basic differences.

 UARTs and USARTs are all around you, even if you may not realize it.
 They are built into nearly every modern microcontroller, our `virt` machine included.
-UARTs and USARTs help power the traffic lights you yield to, the refrigerator that cools your food, the satellites that orbit the Earth for years on end...the list goes on and on.
+These devices help power the traffic lights you yield to, the refrigerator that cools your food, and the satellites that orbit the Earth for years on end.

 ### Setup